-Sprint Force unleashed with $49.99 price tag, open enrollment for device protection also announcedAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Force unleashed with $49.99 price tag, open enrollment for device protection also announcedAlex Wagner - Editorial Director of News and Content

 As expected, Sprint today unleashed the Force upon us.
 The new Sprint Force is a ZTE-made Android 4.0 smartphone that's now available for purchase on Sprint's website and in its stores for $49.99 with a two-year contract and $50 mail-in rebate.
 For that $49.99, buyers will be getting a device with a 4-inch 800x480 touchscreen and 1-megapixel camera on its face, a 5-megapixel shooter on its backside and 4G LTE connectivity built in.
 There's a 1.5GHz dual-core Qualcomm MSM8960 processor inside the Force, 4GB storage, a microSD slot, 1GB RAM and NFC.
 A 1,730mAh battery powers the Force.

 Along with the Force, Sprint also announced today that it's offering open enrollment for its device protection program during the month of March.
 Starting today, Sprint customers that originally chose not to sign up for a protection plan will be able to do so any time through March 31.
 Consumers can sign up for a Total Equipment Protection Plan for their smartphone that covers things like loss, theft and damage for between $8 and $11 per month.
 Sprint also offers a similar Assurant Advanced Protection Pack for tablets and netbooks that's priced at $13 per month.
 Customers interested in signing up for a protection plan must have a device that's functional and in their possession.
 Enrollment can be completed online or at a Sprint store.